Prosperity, £2,250 mixed media on wood panel.

 ‘Collapse’ looks at the impact on society in America during the later part of the 1920s and the early years of the 1930s.
 A combination of the environmental impact of the dust bowl, the onset of a recession leading to the Great Depression, culminating with the Wall Street crash in October 1929.

 Forthcoming exhibition: COLLAPSE, 23 October - 5 November

 Halpern Gallery, Rochester Conservancy building, Rochester High Street ME1 1PY

 Sunday to Thursday 9.30am - 4.30pm

 Dameon’s work focuses on times and events of social change in history.
 These stories are intensively researched and results in works with a strong narrative – with emphasis on the people involved in the unfolding dramas.

-Dameon lives and works in Rochester, UK.
+Dameon has sold extensively nationally and internationally.
+He lives and works in Rochester, UK.